Command Line Interface¶

 flat image filled with the median image

 value.
-This may supress noise.
+This may suppress noise.

 -p [ --bleachCorrection ] Apply bleach correction when running